vkostyukov/kotlin-sublime-package/README.md

 Installation
 -----------

-There are four ways to install Kotlin Sublime Package:
+There are four ways to install the Kotlin Sublime Package:

 1. Using archived package (<code>kotlin.sublime-package</code>)
 2. Using version control system (GitHub)
 3. Using raw files (<code>Kotlin.tmLanguage</code>) from repository tree
 4. Using [Sublime Package Control](https://packagecontrol.io/packages/Kotlin)

-Here are [instructions](http://sublimetext.info/docs/en/extensibility/packages.html) with detailed steps for any type of installation.
+Here are [instructions](http://docs.sublimetext.info/en/latest/extensibility/packages.html) with detailed steps for any type of installation.

 Contribution
 ------------